zhanggao1/logtool/README.md

  1. O(N) for read all files N represents for the size of all the valid response time
  2. O(1)
- 3. time complexity is $O(NlogM)$ N represents for the size of all the valid response time, M for the heap size which is 10% * N space complexity is O(N)
+ 3. time complexity is O(NlogM) N represents for the size of all the valid response time, M for the heap size which is 10% * N space complexity is O(N)
  4. O(1)
  5. O(1)
  6. O(N)